 Read on for tips on how to get here, hikes around the area, maps, parking, tours, and everything else you will need to visit.
 I've also included some tips for those that want to visit at night.
 It's a must see on your stay in the SF Bay Area!

-Twin Peaks San Francisco is the second highest summit in the city.
-However, it's the most popular due to its central location and unobstructed views all around the SF Bay.
-It's part of a 31-acre Twin Parks Natural Area and is free to visit 365 days a year.
+The second highest natural point in the city, Twin Peaks is popular due to its central location and unobstructed views all around the SF Bay.
+It's part of a 64-acre Twin Peaks Natural Area and is free to visit 365 days a year.

-In the summer, the peaks are often a natural barrier of the fog between the western and eastern sides of the city.
-During this time of year, you will find more fog as you face west and clearer skies as you face east.
+In the summer, the peaks are often a natural barrier for the ocean fog that rolls in, so you will find more fog as you face west and clearer skies as you face east.

 Here are more tips on what to expect from the weather here each month of the year.

-Twin Peaks San Francisco is open every day of the year.
-It's free and you can visit between 5am and midnight.
+Twin Peaks San Francisco is free to visit, and open every day of the year from 5am to midnight.

 If you plan to visit after the sun goes down, I recommend driving and parking in the northern parking lot instead of hiking to the top.
-It is a safer option and will ensure you don't encounter any issues trying to hike the trails at night.
-This area is safe, but you can't always see the trails that well at night, so it's best to drive up here once it's dark.
+The area is safe, but this way you won't have to worry about the visibility of the trails and you'll still get a great view.

 The official address is 501 Twin Peaks Blvd San Francisco, CA 94114.
 It's in the heart of the city and easy to find with Sutro Tower (red and white tower) that stands high above the peaks.